2015 NBA Finals: Game summaries

 For the first time in NBA Finals history, the first two games went into overtime.
 After Golden State had fallen behind 2–1 in the series, Kerr moved swingman Andre Iguodala into the starting lineup and brought center Andrew Bogut off the bench.
 The Warriors' small lineup, which came to be known as the Death Lineup, helped turn the series around.
 Golden State won the series in six games, claiming their first title since 1975 and their fourth in franchise history.
 The Warriors played small ball in the Finals to a greater extent than any prior champion.
 Combining regular season and playoff games, Golden State finished 83–20, the third-best record ever behind the Chicago Bulls in 1995–96 (87–13) and 1996–97 (84–17).

-Iguodala was named the Finals MVP, becoming the first to win the award without having started every game in the series.
+Iguodala was named the Finals MVP, becoming the first and only player to win the award without having started every game in the series.
 He averaged 16.3 points, 5.8 rebounds, and 4.0 assists per game in the series.
 Iguodala was also tasked with guarding Cleveland star LeBron James, who made only 38.1% of his shots when Iguodala was in the game, but still averaged 35.8 points, 13.3 rebounds, and 8.8 assists per game.
 James received four of the 11 votes for Finals MVP even though Cleveland lost by an average of 14 points in the final three games.
 Stephen Curry was just the sixth player to win his first league MVP and his first NBA title in the same season; the last player to accomplish this feat was Shaquille O'Neal in 1999–2000.
 Kerr became the first rookie coach to win a title since Pat Riley in 1981–82.

 The Warriors were the first team since the 1990–91 Bulls to win a title with a roster that did not have any players with Finals experience.
 James and teammate James Jones made their fifth consecutive trip to the Finals, having qualified the previous four seasons with the Miami Heat, though Jones did not play in the 2011 Finals.
 It was the first time since 1998 that the Finals did not include the Los Angeles Lakers, San Antonio Spurs, or Heat.
 This was also the first NBA Finals since then not to have featured Kobe Bryant, Tim Duncan, or Dwyane Wade.